nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “OS Hardening is foundational.
 Without a hardened base, even secure apps can be exploited.
 I follow CIS Benchmarks, disable unnecessary services, enforce access control, and automate using tools like Ansible and Lynis.”

----

-✅ Ready for **Q22: What is a Rootkit and How Does It Work?**
-This is often asked to test your understanding of stealth malware and kernel-level threats.

-Excellent, Nitin!
-Let’s continue with another critical security concept:

----

 ### ❓ **Q22.
 What is a Rootkit and How Does It Work?**